-- FOB shipping point (origin), freight prepaid (CPT in Incoterms): The seller adds freight costs to the buyer invoice.
+- FOB shipping point (origin), freight prepaid (CPT in Incoterms): The seller adds freight shipping costs to the buyer invoice.
 The buyer assumes ownership and liability of goods at the point of origin.

 - FOB destination point, or FOB destination freight prepaid (DAP in Incoterms): The shipper pays the freight cost, and maintains ownership while goods are in transit.

-- FOB destination point, freight collect: The buyer pays freight fees upon delivery.
+- FOB destination point, freight collect: The buyer pays freight shipping fees upon delivery.
 The shipper assumes liability and ownership during transit.

 - FOB destination, freight prepaid & charged back: The shipper pays the shipping fees and is responsible for the freight until delivery.
-The buyer deducts the shipping fees from the invoice, which lists the freight fees paid by the shipper.
+The buyer deducts the shipping fees from the invoice, which lists the freight cost paid by the shipper.